New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Overview of Our Techniques

 For simplicity of presentation, we begin by examining our method for partitioning over time for just the unweighted interval scheduling problem on one machine (i.e., $M=1$).
 In particular, we first focus on doing so for the dynamic setting.

 Recall that in this setting the primary motivation for partitioning over time, is to divide the problem into independent, manageable chunks that can be utilized by a data structure to quickly modify a solution while processing an update.
 In our work, we partition the time dimension by maintaining a set of \emph{borders} that divide time into some number of contiguous regions.
-By doing so, we divide the problem into many independent regions, and we ignore jobs that intersect multiple regions (or, equivalently, jobs that contain a border).
-Our goal is then to maintain borders in a way such that we can quickly recompute the optimal solution completely within some region, and that the suboptimality introduced by these borders (e.g., we ignore jobs that contain borders) does not affect our solution much.
-In \cref{section:dynamic-unit}, we show that by maintaining borders where the optimal solution inside each region is of size $\Theta(\frac{1}{\eps})$, we can maintain a $(1+\eps)$-approximation of an optimal solution as long as we optimally compute the solution within each region.
-The underlying intuition is that because each region has a solution of size $\Omega(\frac{1}{\eps})$, we can charge any suboptimality caused by a border against the selected jobs in an adjacent region.
-Likewise, because each region's solution is size $O(\frac{1}{\eps})$, we can recompute the optimal solution within some region quickly using a balanced binary search tree.
-We can dynamically maintain borders satisfying our desired properties by adding a new border when a region becomes too large, or merging with an adjacent region when a region becomes too small.
-As only $O(1)$ regions will require any modification when processing an update, this method of partitioning time, while simple, enables us to improve the fastest-known update/query time to $O(\log(n)/\eps)$.
-The value of this technique is that it enables such worst-case update times, as one can obtain the same guarantee in amortized time simply by periodically rebuilding.
+By doing so, we divide the problem into many \emph{independent regions}, and we ignore jobs that intersect multiple regions; equivalently, we ignore jobs that contain a border.
+Our goal is then to dynamically maintain borders in a way such that we can quickly recompute the optimal solution completely within some region, and that the suboptimality introduced by these borders does not affect our solution much.
+In \cref{section:dynamic-unit}, we show that by maintaining borders where the optimal solution inside each region, i.e., a time-range between two borders, is of size $\Theta(\frac{1}{\eps})$, we can maintain a $(1+\eps)$-approximation of an optimal solution as long as we optimally compute the solution within each region.